 BGAs should be handled in ESD safe work areas in order to prevent damage to sensitive components from electrostatic discharges.
 These areas must be designed and maintained to prevent ESD damage.

 The following practices should be adhered to when working with BGA components and PCB assemblies:

 PCBs should be handled at properly designated work areas only.

 Designated ESD safe work areas must be checked periodically to ensure their continued safety from ESD.
 The areas should be monitored for the following:

 All moisture sensitive devices should be handled as per IPC/JEDEC J-STD-020A and IPC JEDEC J-STD-033 standards.

-Areas near the area array device being reworked require their temperature to be controlled and limited to less than 150ºC or to the manufacturer's specifications paying special attention to "heat sensitive" devices such as connectors, plastic housing or similar lower melt temperature components.
-Heat shielding may be required in some cases to prevent temperature extremes from being developed.
+Areas near the area array device being reworked require their temperature to be controlled and limited to less than 150ºC or to the manufacturer's specifications paying special attention to "heat sensitive" devices such as connectors, components with a plastic housing or similar lower melt temperature components.
+Heat shielding may be required in some cases to prevent component damage.